All Products

 Background information

 Search indexes can solve complex query problems in big data scenarios.
-Other systems such as databases and search engines can also solve data query problems.
+Other systems such as databases and search engines can also solve complex data query problems.
+The following figure shows the differences between Tablestore and databases and search engines.

 Tablestore can provide all features of databases and search engines except JOIN operations, transactions, and relevance of search results.
 Tablestore also has high data reliability of databases and supports advanced queries of search engines.
 Therefore, Tablestore can be used to replace the common architecture that consists of databases and search engines.
-If you do not need JOIN operations, transactions, or complex relevance of search results, we recommend that you use the search index feature of Tablestore.

 Search indexes are used for multi-dimensional data queries and statistical analysis in big data scenarios based on inverted indexes and column stores.
 Search indexes support various query methods, including query based on non-primary key columns, prefix query, fuzzy query, Boolean query, nested query, geo query, full-text search, and KNN vector query.
 Search indexes also support multiple aggregation operations.
 You can perform aggregation operations to obtain the maximum and minimum values, count and distinct count of rows, sums, averages, and percentile statistics, group results by specific conditions, and display data as histograms.